History of the Vancouver Canucks: 1982 Stanley Cup run

 A statue of coach Roger Neilson outside of Rogers Arena, commemorating the 1982 Stanley Cup run.

 The Canucks made their first significant playoff impact in the post-season of 1982.
 In their previous five playoff appearances, the team had failed to win a single series.
 Though the Canucks finished three games under a .500 win percentage in the 1981–82 regular season, they began gaining momentum by finishing the campaign on a nine-game unbeaten streak.
 Meanwhile, Smyl emerged as the club's leader, replacing McCarthy as captain after the latter was sidelined with an injury late in the season (he would retain that position for a team-record eight years).
-Continuing their success in the playoffs, the Canucks made the Stanley Cup Finals with a combined 11–2 record in series against the Calgary Flames, Los Angeles Kings and Chicago Black Hawks.
+Continuing their success in the playoffs, the Canucks made the Stanley Cup Final with a combined 11–2 record in series against the Calgary Flames, Los Angeles Kings and Chicago Black Hawks.
 Despite having a losing regular season record, Vancouver had home ice advantage in the first series, having finished second in the Smythe Division to the Edmonton Oilers.
 The Canucks also had home ice advantage during the second round series against the Kings, who upset the Oilers in the first round.

 During the Conference Finals against the Black Hawks, Vancouver interim head coach Roger Neilson, frustrated with what he felt was the poor officiating in the game, placed a white towel on the end of a hockey stick and held it up in a gesture mocking surrender (waving the white flag).
 The players on the Canucks' bench followed suit.
 At the next game, the team's fans cheered their team on by waving white towels above their heads.
 The habit stuck, becoming an original Canuck fan tradition now seen across the NHL and in other sports, known as "Towel Power".
-The Canucks proceeded to win the series, reaching the Stanley Cup Finals for the first time in their history.
+The Canucks proceeded to win the series, reaching the Stanley Cup Final for the first time in their history.

-Entering the Finals against the New York Islanders, the Canucks were the first team from Western Canada to play for the Stanley Cup in 56 years, when the Victoria Cougars reached the 1926 Stanley Cup Finals.
-It also marked the first ever coast-to-coast Stanley Cup Finals.
+Entering the Finals against the New York Islanders, the Canucks were the first team from Western Canada to play for the Stanley Cup in 56 years, when the Victoria Cougars reached the 1926 Stanley Cup Final.
+It also marked the first ever coast-to-coast Stanley Cup Final.
 Competing against the Islanders – the Stanley Cup champions of the previous two years who had finished with 41 points more than Vancouver in the regular season standings – Vancouver took the first game to overtime.
 In the final minute of the extra period, Canucks defenceman and fan favourite Harold Snepsts gave the puck away with an errant pass from behind his net, leading to a Mike Bossy goal.
 The Canucks were unable to complete their Cinderella run and were swept, losing their next three games by 6–4, 3–0 and 3–1 scores.
 The 1982 playoffs proved to be the last year in which Vancouver won a playoff series until 1992.